Inspirational Paintings from the Vijayanagara Period

 Dashavatara – Ten Incarnations of Vishnu

-The panel has 12 frames, of which two frames at the end are not part of the
+The panel shown in the image below has 12 frames.
+The two end frames at are not part of the D

-The avatars are in the chronological order from left to right.
+The avatars of Vishnu are spread across all four yugas (epoch), which are, Satya, Treta, Dwapara, and Kalki.
+The avatars shown in the image are in the chronological order from left to right.
 Here is the list:

 1. Matsyavatara – Human face with the body of a fish